chxxx574/Gobang_practice/README.md

 ## gobang based on a simplified AlphaZero model
-This is a simplified version of a gobang game done with reference to AlphaZero, the board is designed with reference to the author @author: Junxiao Song, and the framework is based on keras.
+This is a simplified version of a gobang game done with reference to AlphaZero, the board is designed with reference to the author @author: Junxiao Song, and the framework is based on keras.I also made a graphical interface, so it's more convenient to play Gobang!

 ### Requirements
 - Python >= 3.6